 The most common causes of trichinosis are:

-- Consumption of raw or undercooked pork products
+- Eating raw or undercooked pork products

-- Consumption of improperly stored meats
+- Eating improperly stored meats

 - Unclean kitchen utensils used to prepare meats

-What are symptoms of trichinosis?
+What are the symptoms of trichinosis?

 Symptoms of trichinosis range from very mild to severe and can include: